 Yogurt may be used to meet all or part of the meats/meat alternates component.
 Yogurt may be plain or flavored, unsweetened or sweetened.
 Noncommercial and/or non-standardized yogurt products, such as frozen yogurt, drinkable yogurt products, homemade yogurt, yogurt flavored products, yogurt bars, yogurt covered fruits and/or nuts or similar products are not creditable.
 Soy yogurt is now also creditable.
-Four ounces (weight) or 1⁄2 cup (volume) of soy or dairy yogurt equals one ounce of the meats/meat alternates requirement.
+Four ounces (weight) or 1⁄2 cup (volume) of soy or dairy yogurt equals one ounce of the meat/meat alternate requirement.

-Cheese and Eggs
+SHOW SLIDE: Cheese and Eggs